Offences involving Domestic and Captive Animals

 Unders section 3(1A) of the 1991 Act a person is not guilty of an offence where the dog is dangerously out of control with respect to a trespasser who is in, or entering, their home, whether the owner is present or not.
 This exemption does not apply to dog attacks on trespassers in gardens, driveways or outbuildings.

-Section 1 Dangerous Dogs Act 1991 (Stones 8-7615) specifically control dogs of the type known as:
+Section 1 of the Dangerous Dogs Act 1991 (Stones 8-7615) specifically control dogs of the type known as:

 - the pit bull terrier;